 In an ideal world, authors would move through each of the editorial stages in the right order with different editors before sending their manuscript into the world, but in reality this is rarely feasible.
 The following packages are designed to combine a few of the different levels of editing (as outlined on the Editing Defined page) into one service to make the most impact on your manuscript.
 Before working with me, you’ll need a finished draft, and I’ll be the best-fit editor for you when your manuscript doesn’t require major structural or plot reworking.
 This will allow us to focus on how your story is being told, making sure that you’re telling the story you want to tell and that you’re doing it in the best possible way to make a connection with readers.
 I offer the following services for authors based on most popular requests, but I can also customize an option to fit your needs.

 Recommended for authors who have all the story-level pieces in place but want to ensure the writing is polished.
 This is a thorough sentence-level edit that includes formatting to basic industry standards (or those of a specific agent or publisher) to get your novel ready for submission in addition to copyediting, stylistic editing, and any necessary rewriting.
 Copyediting fixes grammar, usage, spelling, punctuation, typos, and other mechanics of style and also ensures consistency of style.
 Stylistic editing clarifies meaning, eliminates jargon and clichés, smooths language, and adjusts tone while maintaining voice.
 Rewriting is based on your content and is kept to a minimum.
 Includes one round of edits along with two rounds of follow-up (in the form of incorporating the author's responses to queries and spot-checking the author's tracked revisions) and a final read.
 The final read is a sweep as a unified whole to try to ensure all revisions have been inputted correctly and you have a clean file ready for submission.
-In general, unless another preference is requested, edits will reflect The Chicago Manual of Style, which is the standard for book publishing.
+In general, unless another preference is requested, edits will reflect the most current version of The Chicago Manual of Style, which is the standard for book publishing.

 This is my most popular service.
 It’s a more substantive line edit that combines all the elements of the Detailed Edit (see above) while also addressing elements of narrative technique, such as point of view, narrative distance, dialogue tags and beats, filtering, balancing show and tell, backstory, and info-dumping.
 If I spot other story-level issues that could be fixed at the paragraph or sentence level, they will also be addressed (for example, characterization, believability, goals, stakes, motivation, pacing, and tension).
 Comments will be specific and marked directly on the manuscript.
 Includes one round of edits along with three rounds of follow-up (in the form of incorporating the author's responses to queries and spot-checking the author's tracked revisions) and a final read.
 The final read is a sweep as a unified whole to try to ensure all revisions have been inputted correctly and you have a clean file ready for submission.
-In general, unless another preference is requested, edits will reflect The Chicago Manual of Style, which is the standard for book publishing.
+In general, unless another preference is requested, edits will reflect the most current version of The Chicago Manual of Style, which is the standard for book publishing.

 Query Letter Editing - A query letter explains who you are and what your manuscript is about.
 If you're ready to send your manuscript out to agents or acquisitions editors, you'll need a great query letter to get that all-important request for sample pages.
 Includes tips and a template to help you write the query letter, in addition to one round of copyediting/stylistic editing, one round of follow up, and a final read.